Balanitis

 What causes balanitis?

 Balanitis may have a range of causes.
-It is frequently caused by poor personal hygiene in the area, which results in a build-up of smegma between the foreskin and the head of the penis.
-Smegma is a substance comprising a mixture of skin oil secreted by glands in the genital area, shed skin cells and bacteria, which makes an infection more likely to develop.
+It is frequently caused by poor intimate hygiene, which results in a build-up of smegma between the foreskin and the head of the penis.
+Smegma is a substance comprising a mixture of skin oil secreted by glands in the genital area, shed skin cells and bacteria, which provides a breeding ground for infections.

 Finally, other skin conditions, such as psoriasis or lichen sclerosus (a rare and chronic skin disease in the genital area), may cause the head of the penis to become inflamed.